-VAWA provides a path to permanent residency for noncitizens who have been abused by a U.S. citizen or lawful permanent resident spouse or parent.6 Parents who have been abused by a U.S. citizen adult son or daughter may also self-petition under this provision.
+VAWA provides a path to permanent residency for noncitizens who have been abused by a U.S. citizen or lawful permanent resident spouse or parent.
+Parents who have been abused by a U.S. citizen adult son or daughter may also self-petition under this provision.
 Those who meet the requirements may file a Form I-360 VAWA self-petition rather than rely on an abusive family member to file a relative petition on their behalf.

 To qualify based on abuse by a spouse the applicant must show that he or she was battered or subjected to extreme cruelty; that the marriage was entered into in good faith; that the applicant resided with the abusive U.S. citizen or LPR at some point; and that the applicant is of good moral character.
 "Battery or extreme cruelty" includes physical, emotional or psychological abuse.
-Children who are unmarried and under the age of 21 may be included in a VAWA self-petition as derivative beneficiaries.
-Thus a child who has not been directly abused could still immigrate based on a parent who qualifies for VAWA.
+Children who are unmarried and under the age of 21 may be included in a VAWA self-petition as derivative beneficiaries, thus a child who has not been directly abused could still immigrate based on a parent who qualifies for VAWA.

-5Cuba is not among the top countries of origin for DACA recipients.
-See USCIS "Approximate Active DACA Recipients -Sep.
-30, 2019 (Jan.
-14, 2020) available at www.uscis.gov/tools/reports-studies/immigration-forms-data/data-setform-i-821d-deferred-action-childhood-arrivals.
+5 Cuba is not among the top countries of origin for DACA recipients.
+See USCIS quarterly DACA report (March 31, 2018) available at www.uscis.gov/tools/reports-studies/immigration-forms-data/data-set-form-i-821d-deferred-action-childhood-arrivals.
 6 INA § 204.